 URBAN GARDENING CHALLENGES:

 grown food.
-Considering that most of the world’s populations live in cities, it is no coincidence that interest in urban gardening is growing.
+After all, most of the world’s populations live in cities.
+So it is no coincidence that interest in urban gardening is growing.

-In cities around the world, people are becoming enamored with the idea that they can grow their own food, increase their food security and reduce the mileage their food is required to travel before it reaches their plates.
+In cities around the world, people are becoming enamored with the idea that they can grow their own food, increase their food security and reduce the mileage their food is must travel before reaching their plates.

 However, urban gardeners face many challenges:

-If you’re interested in growing your own urban garden, the following 6 ideas can help you overcome these challenges:
+If you’re interested in growing your own urban garden, here are 6 ideas to help you overcome these challenges:

 1. Master the Use of Vertical Gardening Techniques